Szoboszlai stunner secures Liverpool win over Arsenal as Man City collapses to another loss

 Surprise win for West Ham

-West Ham eased the pressure on manager Graham Potter with a 3-0 win at Nottingham Forest, secured by late goals by Jarrod Bowen, Lucas Paqueta — from the penalty spot — and Callum Wilson.
+West Ham eased the pressure on manager Graham Potter with a 3-0 win at Nottingham Forest, secured by goals from the 84th minute by Jarrod Bowen, Lucas Paqueta — from the penalty spot — and Callum Wilson.

 West Ham lost its first two games in the league, conceding eight goals in the process, and also was eliminated from the English League Cup in midweek.